Transport in Norway: Bus transport

 Bus and passenger boat services are normally operated by private companies on contract with the county or their public transport authority (such as Ruter or Vestviken Kollektivtrafikk).
 Tickets and tickets prices are organised by these authorities.
 Some of them have special brand names and connected painting of the buses, especially in bigger cities.
 Other counties, especially smaller, don't use brand names and let the operators decide bus paint.

 Long-haul coach services are operated by various companies, most of whom cooperate through NOR-WAY Bussekspress.
-In Northern Norway (mostly from Fauske and further north) long-haul buses are operated by the counties.
+In Northern Norway (mostly from Fauske Municipality and further north) long-haul buses are operated by the counties.

 Water transport

 The coastal infrastructure is operated by the Norwegian Coastal Administration, while ports are operated by the municipalities.
 Norway has 90000 km of shoreline, 400,000 leisure craft and a 715 ships in the merchant marine.

 Merchant marine

 In 2007 Norway was the fifth largest beneficial ship owning country, with 5% of the world's fleet; though a high portion of these were registered in flags of convenience, Norway had 15 million deadweight tonnage of ships under its flag.
 The government has created an internal register, the Norwegian International Ship Register (NIS), as a subset of the Norwegian Ship Register; ships on the NIS enjoy many benefits of flags of convenience and do not have to be crewed by Norwegians.